-When you have registered as an employer, you will receive a registration certificate from the Swedish Tax Agency.
-The Tax Agency will then automatically send the documents you need to report and pay employer contributions and deduct tax for your employees.
+When you have registered as an employer, you will automatically receive a PAYE return every month from the Swedish Tax Agency.
+You submit the PAYE return to report and pay employer contributions and deduct tax for your employees.

 Select the form of employment

 There are two forms of employment - indefinite employment and temporary employment.
 Indefinite employment is the same as permanent employment.
 The main principle according to the Swedish Employment Protection Act is that an employment contract is in effect until further notice.
 In practice this means that employment is always indefinite unless otherwise agreed.